• Skip to primary navigation

 • Spoon: For mixing the candy melts as you're melting them.

 • Piping bag: To draw on the eyes and mouths of the ghosts, you'll need a small piping bag.
-You can use a small writing nozzle if you like but I just cut a very small piece off the tip of the bag.
+You can use a small writing nozzle if you like, but I just cut a very small piece off the tip of the bag.
 If you want to make things really easy, you can use ready-made writing icing tubes in black or brown.

-Step 1: Line a large tray with baking paper then set it aside for later.
+Step 1: Line a large tray with baking paper, then set it aside for later.

 Step 2: Wash 400g of fresh strawberries and pat them dry with some kitchen roll.
 Try to get them as dry as you can without squishing them.
 If there's too much water left on the surface, the coating won't stick well.

 Step 3: Place 250g of natural white candy melts into a heatproof bowl.
 Melt them in the microwave, taking them out to stir them every 30 seconds or so.
 This will prevent them from seizing up.
+Alternatively, place them into a small saucepan and slowly melt them on the stove, stirring gently as you go.

 Step 4: One by one, dip your strawberries into the candy melts.
 Don't worry about shaking off too much excess as it'll be handy to create the ghost 'tails'.